 - chronic disease led to remitting/relapsing disease due to demyelination of peripheral or central nervous system nerves;

 - and equine myelin has an IL6 receptor in a very reactive part of the myelin protein (MPP).

 It is important because horses with autoimmune disease will not respond to antiprotozoal drugs!
-The horse's signs will wax and wane, nerves are demyelinating due to inflammation and then being repaired; the damaged nerve sheath eventually scars by calcification.
-This is a life-ending event.
-Horses with chronic disease should be tested because testing will change your treatment decisions.ELISA Submission Form
+The horse's signs will wax and wane, nerves are demyelinated due to inflammation and then repair by re-myelinating the nerve.
+The damaged nerve sheath eventually scars by calcification.
+Horses with chronic disease should be tested because testing can change the treatment decisions.ELISA Submission Form

 Test for inflammation: C-reactive protein

-The most stable serum molecule for testing the inflammatory pathway is an acute phase protein, CRP.
-The value should be less than 16 micrograms/ml in the serum of a healthy horse.
+The most stable serum molecule for testing the inflammatory pathway associated with Sarcocystis is an acute phase protein, CRP.
+A normal value should be less than 16 micrograms/ml in the serum of a healthy horse.
 Elevated values are seen in both S. neurona and S. fayeri infections.
-Unfortunately, this cytokine is not specific for protozoal diseases although multiple studies have related CRP to infection.
-We have done that with statistical significance in several of our studies.
-This is our choice for monitoring a horse with autoimmune polyneuritis.
+This cytokine is not pathognomonic (unique) for protozoal diseases.
+Elevated serum CRP is related to infection.
+CRP is a useful choice for monitoring a horse with autoimmune polyneuritis.
 If the horse looks good clinically but the CRP remains high (evidence of sub-clinical disease) we suggest continuing with appropriate therapy.
-We are monitoring over 60 cases of autoimmune polyneuritis and will discuss our approach to treatment.
-We looked at another inflammatory marker, serum amyloid A, years ago.
-We published our work, the bottom line is that it was not useful for managing the horse with EPM.